September 13, 2024

 5. The skills and experiences gained, rather than the specific employer, are what matter most.

-Career Path and Progression to Becoming a Tech CFO
+Career Path and Progression to Becoming a CFO in Tech

 The journey to becoming a CFO in the tech industry is often marked by a series of progressively responsible roles in finance and related areas.
 Cledara’s analysis reveals some common patterns in the career progression of tech CFOs.